Configure sign-in enforcement

 </plist>

-3. Modify the file permissions to ensure the file cannot be edited by any non-administrator users.
+3. Set file permissions to prevent editing by non-administrator users.

 4. Restart Docker Desktop.

-5. When Docker Desktop restarts, verify that the Sign in required! prompt appears.
+5. Verify the Sign in required! prompt appears in Docker Desktop.

 PlatformLocation